MezerLab/mri_unbias/README.md

 * Runs bias correction with a 3rd-degree polynomial.
 * Saves the corrected image and bias field as NIfTI files.
 * Generates a before-after visualization figure.
+* Performs diagnostic analysis to evaluate the optimal polynomial degree.

 Outputs are saved in: